RinkuGill/music-recommendation-system-ML/README.md

 # 🎵 Music Recommendation System

-A simple content-based music recommender built with **TF-IDF** and **Cosine Similarity**.
+A **content-based music recommender** built using **TF-IDF Vectorization** and **Cosine Similarity**.
-Given a song name, it suggests similar songs based on metadata.
+Simply enter a song name and the system will suggest **top-N similar songs** based on metadata features.

-Implemented in **Python** with **Jupyter Notebook**.
+🚀 Implemented in **Python** using **Jupyter Notebook** for easy experimentation and visualization.

 ---

-## 📌 Features
+## ✨ Features
-- Input a song → get top-N similar recommendations
+- 🎶 Recommend similar songs based on user input
-- Content-based filtering using metadata
+- 📊 Content-based filtering (no user history required)
-- Clean and easy-to-run Jupyter Notebook
+- ⚡ Lightweight and easy to run in Jupyter Notebook
+- 📂 Clean project structure with dataset reference and README

 ---

-## 🛠️ How to Run
+## 🛠️ Installation & Usage

-Clone the repository:
+1. **Clone the repository**
 ```bash
 git clone https://github.com/RinkuGill/music-recommendation-system.git
 cd music-recommendation-system